Grensorcer/tryriot-technical-challenge/README.md

 ## Running

 1. Using fastapi (installed in the requirements.txt file), run `fastapi run main.py` to start the production server.
 Replace `run` with `dev` for the development server.
-2. Tests may be run using pytest by running: `pytest`
+2. Once the server is running, tests may be run using pytest by running: `pytest`

 ### Mise